oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/ReferenceDesigns/db/README.md

 ## Purpose

 The database query acceleration sample includes 8 tables and a set of 21 business-oriented queries with broad industry-wide relevance.
-This reference design shows how four queries can be accelerated using oneAPI.
-To do so, we create a set of common database operators (found in the `src/db_utils/` directory) that are combined in different ways to build the four queries.
+This reference design shows how three queries can be accelerated using oneAPI.
+To do so, we create a set of common database operators (found in the `src/db_utils/` directory) that are combined in different ways to build the three queries.

 Note that this design uses a lot of resources and is designed with Intel® Stratix® 10 FPGA capabilities in mind.